ojwb/survex/doc/datafile.rst

    DEFAULT
       Select the default data style and ordering (``NORMAL`` style, ordering:
       ``from to tape compass clino``).

+   IGNORE
+      Ignores survey data until another ``*data`` command sets a different style, or until the end of the enclosing ``*begin``...\ ``*end`` block.
+      Note that commands are still processed, only survey data is ignored.
+      This is useful if you have some survey data which has been superseded by a better survey of the same passage, but you want to keep the superseded data around, just not process it.
+Added in Survex 1.4.11.

    NORMAL
       The usual tape/compass/clino centreline survey.
 For non-interleaved data